Test ID: PYR Pyruvic Acid, Blood

 2. Draw enough blood directly into syringe to add exactly 1 mL of blood to the prechilled special collection tube.

-3. Once drawn, immediately transfer blood to the prechilled, special collection tube and shake vigorously to mix.
+4. Immediately transfer blood, once drawn, to the prechilled, special collection tube, recap, and shake vigorously to mix.

 Additional Information:

-2. If perchloric acid spills, obtain new, prechilled tube.
+2. If perchloric acid (preservative) spills, obtain a new, prechilled tube.

 Specimen Minimum Volume